DanielIngham/Cooperative-Positioning-Filters/README.md

 # Cooperative Positioning Filters
 Repository containing the implementation of Bayesian filters used for multi-robot cooperative positioning, including:
 - Extended Kalman Filter (EKF),
-- Iterative Extended Kalman Filter (IEKF), and
+- Iterative Extended Kalman Filter (IEKF),
+- Converted Measurement Extended Kalman Filter, and
 - Extended Information Filter.
 ## Documentation
 The documentation for this implementation of the cooperative positioning filters can be found [here](https://danielingham.github.io/Cooperative-Positioning-Filters/).